JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/udf.md

 `@UdfParameter` annotations can be added to method parameters to provide users with richer information, including the parameter schema.
-This annotation is required if the KSQL type cannot be inferred from the Java type (e.g. `STRUCT`).
+This annotation is required if the KSQL type can't be inferred from the Java type, for example, `STRUCT`.

 ##### Null Handling

-If a UDF uses primitive types in its signature it is indicating that the parameter should never be null.
-Conversely, using boxed types indicates the function can accept null values for the parameter.
-It is up to the implementor of the UDF to chose which is the most appropriate.
+If a UDF uses primitive types in its signature it is indicating that the parameter should never be `null`.
+Conversely, using boxed types indicates the function can accept `null` values for the parameter.
+It's up to the implementor of the UDF to chose which is the more appropriate.
 A common pattern is to return `null` if the input is `null`, though generally this is only for parameters that are expected to be supplied from the source row being processed.

-For example, a `substring(String str, int pos)` UDF might return null if `str` is null, but a null `pos` parameter would be treated as an error, and hence should be a primitive.
-(In actual fact, the in-built substring is more lenient and would return null if pos was null).
+For example, a `substring(String str, int pos)` UDF might return `null` if `str` is `null`, but a `null` value for the `pos` parameter would be treated as an error, and so should be a primitive.
+In fact, the built-in substring is more lenient and would return `null` if `pos` is `null`).

 The return type of a UDF can also be a primitive or boxed type.
-A primitive return type indicates the function will never return `null`, where as a boxed type indicates it may return `null`.
+A primitive return type indicates the function will never return `null`, whereas a boxed type indicates that it may return `null`.

-The KSQL server will check the value being passed to each parameter and report an error to the server log for any null values being passed to a primitive type.
+The KSQL server checks the value that's passed to each parameter and reports an error to the server log for any `null` values being passed to a primitive type.
 The associated column in the output row will be `null`.

 ##### Dynamic return type